ganeti/ganeti/doc/hooks.rst

 VM_CAPABLE
   Whether the node can host instances.

+INSTANCE_TAGS
+  A space-delimited list of the instance's tags.

 NODE_NAME
   The target node of this operation (not the node on which the hook runs).